sg-s/xolotl/docs/methods.rst

   x.HH.add('prinz/CaS', 'gbar', 500, 'E', -80);

+The maximal conductance defaults to 0, the reversal potential defaults based on the conductance.
+Activation variables (if any) default to zero.
+Inactivation variables default to one.
 Synapses can be added this way, but it is better to use the ``connect`` method.

 .. _checkCompartmentName: